 Geocaches are currently placed in over 100 countries around the world and on all seven continents, including Antarctica.
 Learn more at Geocaching.com.

-If you are interested in placing a cache in our parks please use the following instructions:
+If you are interested in placing a cache in the Park District, follow these instructions:

 - Find a suitable location for the cache.

 - Complete and submit the GEOCACHE APPLICATION or obtain one from our Park Office located at 2355 Ada Road, Lima, OH 45801.

 - Once the cache site has been approved you will be notified by phone, e-mail or snail mail whether or not it has been approved.
 Once the cache has been approved you may list it on the Geocaching website.

 If you have any questions please contact the Park District office at 419-221-1232 or email@example.com.